Owen-Allen/-bookstore/instructions/deployment.md

         heroku pg:push dbnamehere DATABASE_URL --app boppa-bat-bookstore
         - You change the dbnamehere.
 DATABASE_URL is the environment variable that Heroku will use

+    - To delete db so you can re-upload heroku login heroku pg:reset -a boppa-bat-bookstore boppa-bat-bookstore

 5. Tested Access
     -once you import pg in your server.js file, you can connect to the client with the following simple code:
         //import the postgres library